SLKhadeeja/dees-dev-diary/README.md

 # Dee's Dev Diary

-An online blog/diary built with gatsby JS to document my progress and practice my technical writing.
+An blog/diary built with gatsby JS to document my progress and practice my technical writing.

 ### Contributions
 Contribution are welcome.